yuezk/chatgpt-mirror/README.md

 You can configure the app by copying the `config/example.json` to `config/app.config.json` and editing its values.
 Note: comments are not allowed in JSON files.

+## Error messages

+Error messages for the OpenAI API can be customized by editing the `config/app.config.json` file.
+See the examples in the `config/example.json` file.

 ## Credits

 Thanks: [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api)